 Come winters and the salt marshes of Rann of Kutch turn into a white salt desert and then burst into myriad colours of bedecked camels, brightly coloured tents and shimmering costumes and lights, as Rann Utsav sets in for three months from November to mid February.
 Vibrant bazaars are set up, local music resonates in the air, colours of multi-cultural Gujarat finds resonance with the white wilderness and magical nights and the rather desolate Rann becomes all about sounds, smells and sights.
 A riot of colours gets sprinkled in barren white land.
 Continue reading

-There are two sides of tourism in Hampi.
-One for the new age tourists, carefree and seeking tranquillity, crammed in a side which is strangely defended, where new world sets in, open roof restaurants, budget hotels, funny fags and smokey sticks.
-Initiate a conversation with a new age tourist and a different picture of Hampi is portrayed, one that of a laidback and soothing town, away from urbane madness, a place no short of novel experiences, of endless trekking, night-outs on boulders, scooter renting to bike on roads leading from nowhere to nowhere, of boulder rappelling and almost everything you had sometime noted in your list of ‘to-do once in life’.
+There are two sides of Hampi.
+One for the new age carefree tourists seeking tranquillity, crammed in a side which is strangely defended, where new world sets in, of open roof restaurants, budget hotels, funny fags and smokey sticks.
+Initiate a conversation with anyone there and a quaint picture of Hampi is portrayed, one that of a laidback and soothing town, away from urbane madness, a place no short of novel experiences, of endless trekking, night-outs on boulders, scooter renting and biking on sun-baked roads leading from nowhere to nowhere, boulder rappelling and almost everything you ever had noted in your list of ‘to-do once in life’.
 A new age hippie backpacker’s paradise, Hampi lives upto your expectations.

 And then there is this second side, which lives in its own mystic, narrating the confusing stories, telling tales of things forgotten and no more itched in most history books.
-I was on the other side; the side of stories, forgotten past, temple ruins, gruesome reminders of past, of history and mythology; the side marked with charming eccentricity.
+I was on the other side; the side of stories, forgotten past, temple ruins standing as gruesome reminders of history and mythology; the side marked with charming eccentricity.

-They say Hampi is like an unfulfilled dream; serene, splendid and some laid back, where you can lounge about restaurants overlooking the river, where marijuana is in abundance, where you can be yourself for days, weeks or even months.
-As I sat on the edge of the Matanga hill, waiting for the Sun to dip beyond the horizon, I could notice the ruins of the empire, the traces of the deft in Vijayanagar architecture, from temple, aquaducts, raised platforms, the mélange of Indo-Islamic style in palace ruins to the bazaars; all spoke of adroit craftsmanship, urban planning and the grandeur of the empire.
+They say Hampi is like an unfulfilled dream; serene, splendid and some laid back, where you can lounge about restaurants overlooking the river, where marijuana is in abundance, and where you can be yourself for days, weeks or even months.

 The next day we set off for the royal enclosures, walking among the ramparts of what once used to be the fort walls, halls and irrigation channels, under the baking sun.
 A maze of platforms, little passes, hidden chambers, broken pedestals, water channels leading to step-well and ruins that could have once been a temple; everything takes you back ages.
 My guide Rajesh pointed at another set of ruins that was once the mighty ruler Krishna Deva Rai’s palace.
 “What triggered Hampi’s destruction?”
 I asked.